 Primary Care Workshop

-- Applicants for this program must be permanent Kansas residents or students at a Kansas college or university who have attained sophomore standing as of the date of the workshop.
+- Be a permanent Kansas resident or student at a Kansas college or university who has attained sophomore standing as of the date of the workshop

-- Applicants must have a minimum 3.25 cumulative grade point average.
+- Have a minimum 3.25 cumulative grade point average

 When we resume workshops, applications for the fall, winter and summer Primary Care Workshops will be made available online.